qwc-services/qwc-config-generator/README.md

 - `defaultSearchProviders`
 - `defaultMapCrs`

 *NOTE:* The Search service config takes its resources directly from the ConfigGenerator config.
-Its Permissions are collected from the ConfigDB, unless they are defined in the ConfigGenerator config.
+Its Permissions are collected from the ConfigDB (`solr_facet` resources), unless they are defined in the ConfigGenerator config.

-*NOTE:* the FeatureInfo service config may take additional WMS service resources and permissions directly from the ConfigGenerator config, e.g. for external info layers:
+*NOTE:* the FeatureInfo service config may take additional WMS service resources and permissions directly from the ConfigGenerator config, e.g. for external info layers.
+Its Permissions are collected from the ConfigDB (`feature_info_service`, `feature_info_layer` resources), unless they are defined in the ConfigGenerator config.
+Example:

 ```json
     {